 19 Oct Volunteering – ‘Traveling to DRC’

-Thanks to Dennis Lyamkin for sharing his account as a volunteer, visiting DRC for the first time with the team in 2019.
+Read Dennis Lyamkin’s account of being a volunteer and visiting DRC for the first time with the team in 2019.

 “I have dreamt of going to Africa since I was a boy.
-The great savannas, misted gorges, and the dense forests that I had seen on television, but when in 2019 I was invited to join the team on a trip to DRC to deliver a feasibility study, I didn’t understand the true adventure that I was to embark upon..”
+The great savannas, misted gorges, and the dense forests that I had seen on television, but when in 2019 I was invited to join the team on a trip to DRC to deliver a feasibility study, I could not have imagined the true adventure I was embarking upon..”

-It was the middle of the night when I landed in Nairobi from America, I had been traveling for the last 24 hours and couldn’t grasp just how far I’d ventured from home.
-I left Montana, landed in San Francisco, then to Istanbul, arrived in Kenya, connected in Uganda, and finally to Rwanda.
-Only on the very last leg of my string of flights was I able to see the African landscape below me.
+It was the middle of the night when I landed in Nairobi from America, I had been traveling for 24 hours and couldn’t grasp just how far I’d ventured from home.
+I started in Montana, landed in San Francisco, then on to Istanbul, arrived in Kenya, connected in Uganda, and finally to Rwanda.
+On the very last leg of my string of flights was I finally able to see the African landscape below me, amazing!

 Rwanda is known as “The Land of Many Hills”, as the sun rose over the horizon, I could see the shores of Lake Victoria and the lush green rolling hills of the Rwandan countryside.
 “Good morning, Africa”, I thought.
 The connecting flight was short, not much longer than an hour in the air from Entebbe.
-When I landed in Kigali without friends or family, without most of my luggage and without much fear, I knew that, no matter how things played out, it would all come together.
+I landed in Kigali without friends or family by my side, without most of my luggage which had missed being transferred, but also without fear for I knew that no matter how things played out, it would all come together.

 By the time I got into the driver’s vehicle at the airport, the tropical city had come to life.
 The air was warm and humid.
-Driving through a small section of the city, I began experiencing what Westerner’s call “Culture Shock”.
-There were scooters and mopeds all around, buzzing past without any sort of order.
+Driving through a small section of the city, I began experiencing a bit of culture shock.
+There were scooters and mopeds all around, buzzing past without seemingly no sort of order.
 This quickly became a familiar sight and I picked up a method to the madness of Rwandan traffic… all you have to do is honk your horn!